-- 12 David Allen and Adnan Darwiche - We computed the space requirements for jointree algorithms, using both the Hugin [11] and Shenoy-Shafer [15] architectures (on the non-binary jointree).
+- We computed the space requirements for jointree algorithms, using both the Hugin [Jensen et al., 1990] and Shenoy-Shafer [Shafer and Shenoy, 1990] architectures.
 For the first architecture, we assumed one table for each clique and one table for each separator.
 For the second, we assumed two tables for each separator (no tables for cliques).
-We also performed propagation on the jointree using Netica [13], which implements the Hugin algorithm, and recorded the running time. - We then ran our search algorithm to find an optimal cache factor under different memory constraints, where we generated 100 data points for each curve.
-For each caching factor that we identified, we computed the number of recursive calls that will be made by RC under that factor and converted the calls to seconds.2
+We also performed propagation on the jointree using Netica [Norsys Software Corp., URL] and recorded the running time. - We then ran our search algorithm to find an optimal cache factor under different memory constraints, where we generated 100 data points for each curve.
+For each caching factor that we identified, we computed the number of recursive calls that will be made by RC under that factor and converted the calls to seconds.